She didn’t quit corporate life to build a tech empire. She quit to find peace.

 Especially powerful for parents who struggle with English or teachers stretched too thin.

-Ten years old.
+Five years old caught during Covid.
 Couldn’t read.
 Struggled to focus.
-Labeled “naughty” in school when really, he was just lost.
+Labelled ÒnaughtyÓ in school when really, he was just lost.

-Using ActiveBot, Grace rebuilt his reading foundation from scratch.
+Using ACTIVBOT, Grace rebuilt his reading foundation from scratch.
+One year later?

 He was reading full sentences confidently.